Table of contents

 1. Decide on your target market

-Your target market is the group of people most likely to buy your products.
-Understanding your target audience helps you create a strong brand identity and tailor your clothing business to your customers’ needs.
+Your target market is the specific group of people most likely to buy your clothing.
+Getting this right shapes everything – from your designs and pricing to your branding and marketing.

-To figure out the audience for your own custom clothing brand, use the questions below.
-You don’t have to answer every question in detail; adjust them later when you learn more about your customers.
+To figure out the audience for your own custom clothing brand, here’s where you start.
+You don’t need to ace it immediately – refine them as you go.

 • Demographics: How old are they?
 What’s their gender, job, or income level?

-• Market trends: What kind of trends do they follow?
+• Market trends: What types of fashion or aesthetics do they already follow?

 2. Decide on your business model